Several years ago, I represented Angelah, a young girl with a mild traumatic brain injury.

 If that young trucker had more experience, he might not have made this tragic decision.
 He might have slowed down.

-I don’t think that the truck driver meant to cause a crash.
+I don’t think that the semi-truck driver meant to cause a crash.

 I don’t think he climbed into the cab that day thinking his driving could cause a child’s serious head injury.